AsetaShadrach/Google-Pizza-Allocation/README.md

 - A method to increase score could be , using non uniform allocation : Giving 2 member teams until all 2 member teams are over(you'll have more numbers to square)

-- Any input on how to reduce the runtime of the 2hour code while maininng the same funtionality is highlly appreciated
+- Any input on how to reduce the runtime of the 2hour code while maintaining the same funtionality is highly appreciated